Electroluminescence: Mechanism

 Spectrum of a blue/green electroluminescent light source for a clock radio (similar to the one seen in the above image).
 Peak wavelength is at 492 nm and the FWHM spectral bandwidth is quite wide at about 85 nm.

 Electroluminescence is the result of radiative recombination of electrons and holes in a material, usually a semiconductor.
 The excited electrons release their energy as photons – light.
 Prior to recombination, electrons and holes may be separated either by doping the material to form a p-n junction (in semiconductor electroluminescent devices such as light-emitting diodes) or through excitation by impact of high-energy electrons accelerated by a strong electric field (as with the phosphors in electroluminescent displays).

-It has been recently shown that as a solar cell improves its light-to-electricity efficiency (improved open-circuit voltage), it will also improve its electricity-to-light (EL) efficiency.
+It has been recently shown that as a thin-film CdTe solar cell improves its light-to-electricity efficiency (improved open-circuit voltage), it will also improve its electricity-to-light (EL) efficiency.

 Characteristics

 1966 Dodge Charger instrument panel with "Panelescent Lighting".
 Chrysler first introduced cars with EL panel lighting in its 1960 model year.

 Electroluminescent technologies have rather low power consumption compared to competing lighting technologies, such as neon or fluorescent lamps.
 This, together with the thinness of the material, has made EL technology valuable to the advertising industry.
 Relevant advertising applications include electroluminescent billboards and signs.
 EL manufacturers can control precisely which areas of an electroluminescent sheet illuminate, and when.
 This has given advertisers the ability to create more dynamic advertising that is still compatible with traditional advertising spaces.

 An EL film is a so-called Lambertian radiator: unlike with neon lamps, filament lamps, or LEDs, the brightness of the surface appears the same from all angles of view; electroluminescent light is not directional.
 The light emitted from the surface is perfectly homogeneous and is well-perceived by the eye.
 EL film produces single-frequency (monochromatic) light that has a very narrow bandwidth, is uniform and visible from a great distance.

 In principle, EL lamps can be made in any color.
 However, the commonly used greenish color closely matches the peak sensitivity of human vision, producing the greatest apparent light output for the least electrical power input.
 Unlike neon and fluorescent lamps, EL lamps are not negative resistance devices so no extra circuitry is needed to regulate the amount of current flowing through them.
 A new technology now being used is based on multispectral phosphors that emit light from 600 to 400 nm depending on the drive frequency; this is similar to the color-changing effect seen with aqua EL sheet but on a larger scale.